magento/devdocs/src/cloud/setup/first-time-setup-import-import.md

 ## Import your {{site.data.var.ee}} code to your Cloud project {#cloud-import-imp}

 {:.bs-callout-info}
-Before you begin the import process, make sure that you have completed the steps to [prepare your existing Magento Commerce system]({{ site.baseurl }}/cloud/setup/first-time-setup-import-prepare.html).
+Before you begin the import process, make sure that you have completed the steps to [prepare your existing system]({{ site.baseurl }}/cloud/setup/first-time-setup-import-prepare.html).

 After you have completed the git reference configuration, you can import the {{site.data.var.ee}} code.